API security

 Query secure API permissions

-Application developers might want their apps to take preemptive action when certain capabilities are not available.
+You might want your app to take preemptive action when certain capabilities are not available.
 For example, a Launch External App button could be disabled when that capability is not permitted.

 Starting in v21, the System.queryPermissionForCurrentContext() method returns the permission state of a specific secured API.
 By using this method, an app can alter the UI to disable or hide features that cannot be performed due to the permission status.